Code-Institute-Submissions/Tomazdo10-Memory--Games/Readme.md

 1.Log into GitHub

-2.From the list of the repositories on the screen select Memoyr--games
+2.From the list of the repositories on the screen select Memory--games

 3.From the menu items of the top of the page select, settings